timjogorman/RicherEventDescription/guidelines.md

-This provides an excellent test for GENERIC in practice: If a sentence would be true if copy-pasted into any contemporaneous article, note, or text, then it is most certainly GEN. For example, in:
+This provides an excellent test for GENERIC in practice: If a sentence would be true if copy-pasted into any contemporaneous article, note, or text, then it is most certainly GEN. For example:

 - The terrorists **fled** Jordan via the Lebanese border.